Why is New South Wales undergoing a redistribution?

 - the objections and comments on objections stage.

-The Redistribution Committee will consider any ideas it receives in suggestions and comments on suggestions advocating a change of name for a federal electoral division and in their proposed redistribution will indicate whether it has or has not proposed changing the name of a federal electoral division, together with reasons for the proposal.
+The Redistribution Committee will consider any ideas it receives in suggestions and comments on suggestions advocating a change of name for a federal electorate and in their proposed redistribution will indicate whether it has or has not proposed changing the name of a federal electoral division, together with reasons for the proposal.

 The Guidelines for naming federal electoral divisions were developed by the AEC from recommendations made by the Joint Standing Committee on Electoral Matters in 1995 in its Report on the Effectiveness and Appropriateness of the Redistribution Provisions of Parts III and IV of the Commonwealth Electoral Act 1918.
 These guidelines are non-binding but may be referred to by the Redistribution Committee for New South Wales or the augmented Electoral Commission for New South Wales to assist with their decision making process.